Themis128/matlab-nuxt-app/README.md

 - ✅ **API Documentation** - Interactive Swagger/ReDoc for Python API
 - ✅ **E2E Testing** - Comprehensive Playwright test suite
 - ✅ **Type Safety** - Full TypeScript coverage
+ - ⚡ **TypeScript Nightly (optional)** - We recommend the "JavaScript & TypeScript Nightly" extension for early access to TypeScript features and language server improvements; see `docs/WORKSPACE_SETUP.md` for details and guidance on choosing the workspace version.
+ - ✅ **Local typecheck helper** - Use `tsconfig.local.json` for IDE/Local developer typechecking (mirrors `tsconfig.ci.json`).
+Run `npm run typecheck:local` or see `DEV_TYPECHECK.md` for details on configuring your editor to use the local config.
+ - 🧪 **Devcontainer (optional)** - A `.devcontainer` is included for consistent dev environments with Node + Python; see `.devcontainer/README.md` for details and quick start commands.
 - ✅ **Code Quality** - ESLint + Prettier + Type checking
 - ✅ **CI/CD** - GitHub Actions for testing and deployment
 - Optional: **Docker Support** - Containerization is available but not required for deployment